 OBJECTION TO THE CONSIDERATION: An objection may be made to the consideration of any original main motion, and to no others, provided it is made before there is any debate or before any subsidiary motion is stated.
 Thus, it may be applied to petitions and to communication that are not from a superior body as well as to resolutions.
 It cannot be applied to incidental main motions, such as amendments to by-laws, or to reports to committees on subjects referred to them, etc. It is similar to a question of order in that it can be made when another has the floor and does not require a second: and as the chair can call a member to order, so he can put this question, if he deems it advisable, upon his own responsibility.
 It cannot be debated, or amended, or have any other subsidiary motion applied to it.
 It yields to privileged motions and to the motion to lay on the table.
 When an original main motion is made and any member wishes to prevent its consideration, he rises, although another has the floor and says, “Mr./Ms. Chairperson, I object to its consideration.
 The chair immediately puts the question, The

 consideration of the question has been objected to: Will the assembly, consider it?
-(Or, shall the question be considered?)”If decided in the negative by a two-thirds vote, the whole matter is dismissed for that ASC meeting: otherwise, the decision continues as it this objection had never been made.
+(Or, shall the question be considered?)”If decided in the negative by a two-thirds vote, the whole matter is dismissed for that ASC meeting: otherwise, the decision continues as if this objection had never been made.
 The same question may be introduced at any succeeding meeting.

 POINT OF PERSONAL PRIVILEGE: Questions relating to the rights and privileges of the assemble, or to any of its members, take precedence of all other motions except the three preceding relating to adjournment and recess, to which they yield.
 If the question is one requiring immediate action it may interrupt a member’s speech; as for example.
 When, from any cause, a report that is being read cannot be heard in a part of the hall.
 But if it is not of such urgency it should not interrupt a member after he has commenced his speech.
 Before a member has commenced speaking, even though he has been assigned the floor, it is in order for another member to rise a question of privilege.
 When a member rises for this purpose he should not wait to be recognized.
 But immediately on rising should say, “Mr./Ms Chairperson”-and when he catches the chairman’s eye should add, “I rise to a question of personal privilege,” The chair directs him to state his question, and then decides whether it is one of privilege or not.
 From this decision any two members may appeal.
 The chair may decide it to be a question of privilege, but not of sufficient urgency to justify interrupting the speaker.
 In such a case the speaker should be allowed to continue, and when he has finished, the chair should immediately assign the floor to the member who raised the question of privilege to make his motion if one is necessary.
 It cannot interrupt voting or verifying a vote.
 As soon as the point of privilege is disposed of, the business is resumed exactly where it was interrupted: if a member has the floor at the time the point of privilege was raised, the chair assigns him the floor again.